BiggillyBoyMan/tp/docs/UserGuide.md

    * `sort deadline` : Sorts applications by deadline.

-   * `archive 2` : Archives the 2nd application in the list, hiding it from the main view.

-   * `note 1 n/"Interview with Google scheduled for 2024-11-10"` : Adds a note to the 1st application.

-   * `export` : Exports all applications to a CSV file for backup or analysis.

    * `add n/Google i/Technology a/SWE Intern t/Backend microservices e/careers@google.com s/Saved d/2024-12-31` : Adds a Google application.

    * `edit 1 s/Interviewing` : Edits the 1st application's status to "Interviewing".